 Local and Regional daffodil shows provide opportunities for daffodil enthusiasts to publicize their flowers.
 In shows, the public can see the breadth of colors, forms and sizes now available in daffodils, and in the seedlings exhibited, they can glimpse the future.
 Through friendly competition for awards, daffodil exhibitors share their blooms and enthusiasm with their neighbors and community.

-To hold an “approved” American Daffodil Society local show, a prospective hosting society must create a comprehensive, detailed show schedule and send it to the ADS Awards Chairman for ADS approval.
-(See below for the “template” provided to assist in this task.)
-Upon receiving ADS approval, the host society will receive a set of ADS ribbons covering the ADS Awards offered in their show schedule.
+To hold an “approved” American Daffodil Society local show, a prospective hosting society should contact the ADS Awards Chairman and, with his/her assistance, construct a show schedule that meets local needs and ADS requirements.
+(See below for a detailed show “template” provided to assist in this task.)
+Upon receiving ADS approval of its schedule, the hosting society will receive a set of ADS ribbons covering the ADS Awards offered in their show schedule.

-Each year, the Region Vice President designates one show in that region as its Regional Show.
+Each year, the Regional Vice President designates one show in that region as its Regional Show.

 Below are show schedule templates, show recording and reporting forms, as well as a collection of handouts to make available to the general public.